MTJB/marktjbrown.com/_posts/2021-08-18-introduction-to-indexes.md

 Each index entry consists of the indexed columns (column 2 in the diagram) and refers to the corresponding table row (`ROWID`).
 Unlike the index, this table data is stored in a heap structure so is not sorted at all.

 ## The search tree (B-Tree) 🌴
-The leaf nodes are not stored in a specific order - for example, consider book on programming with it's index stored in the same manner; if you were searching the contents for 'iteration' and landed on 'recursion', it is by no means granted that 'iteration' is before 'recursion'.
+The leaf nodes are not stored in a specific order - for example, consider book on programming with its index stored in the same manner; if you were searching the contents for 'iteration' and landed on 'recursion', it is by no means granted that 'iteration' is before 'recursion'.

 ![Recursion]({{site.baseurl}}/images/posts/2021-08-18-introduction-to-indexes/recursion.png)

 Databases overcome this by using a second structure to find the entries among the shuffled pages; a balanced search tree, or 'B-tree'.

 Like many trees in life, the B-tree has a root, branches and leaves (which we just covered).
-Each branch node entry corresponds to the biggest value in the respective leaf node, this hierarchy is applied backwards from all of the leaf nodes until all the values are covered by a single node; the root node.
+Each branch node entry corresponds to the biggest value in the respective leaf node, this hierarchy is applied backwards from all the leaf nodes until all the values are covered by a single node; the root node.

 Once created, the database maintains this index automatically - adjusting it as necessary for every `INSERT`, `UPDATE` or `DELETE` statement and keeps the tree in balance.

 ![Tree Traversal]({{site.baseurl}}/images/posts/2021-08-18-introduction-to-indexes/traversal.png)

-The diagram demonstrates how the tree is traversed to search for the key '68'.
+The diagram demonstrates how the tree is traversed to search for the key "68".
 It starts at the root node, moving along until a value is greater than or equal to the search term, and then navigates to that branch node, and repeats.
 Eventually this traversal reaches the leaf node.

 Tree traversal is a very efficient operation, it works almost instantly - even on a huge data set.
 Primarily because of the tree balance, and secondly because of the logarithmic growth of the tree depth.
 (In other words, the depth of the tree grows very slowly compared to the number of the leaf nodes).
 Real world indexes with millions of records only have a depth of four or five.